scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 These limits are inherent to signac's use of small files for each job's state point, but the framework has been aggressively optimized and uses extensive caching/buffering to maximize the throughput that can be achieved within this model.

 The framework is a strong choice for applications involving file-based workflows, especially those that are quickly evolving or will run on HPC clusters, especially where the amount of required computation per job is large.
-For example, M. W. Thompson *et al.* in :cite:`thompson.etal2019a` used 396 jobs/state points to study the screening of room-temperature ionic liquids with GROMACS :cite:`pronk.etal2013,lindahl.etal2001,hess.etal2008,abraham.etal2015a` simulations
+For example, M. W. Thompson *et al.* in :cite:`thompson.etal2019a` used 396 jobs/state points to study the screening of room-temperature ionic liquids with GROMACS :cite:`pronk.etal2013,lindahl.etal2001,hess.etal2008,abraham.etal2015a` simulations.

 ..
     TODO: insert examples of real world projects with scientific applications [HOOMD, MPB, etc],